Cardinals vs. Cubs Player Props Betting Odds

 Bellinger Stats

-- Bellinger has recorded 36 hits with nine doubles, a triple, seven home runs and 13 walks.
+- Bellinger has collected 37 hits with nine doubles, a triple, seven home runs and 13 walks.
 He has driven in 19 runs with nine stolen bases.

-- Bellinger will look for his fifth straight game with a hit in this matchup.
-During his last five outings he is batting .286 with three doubles, two walks and an RBI.
+- Bellinger has picked up at least one hit in five straight games.
+In his last five games he is batting .333 with three doubles, two walks and an RBI.

 Bellinger Recent Games